BBQing from the sea ?

-As a real carnivore : BBQ quickly became an important part of my life.
-So I started to use my creativity on the grill and try new recipes and new meat I wasn’t use to cook.
+As a true carnivore, BBQing quickly became an important part of my life after I bought my grill.
+I started to use my creativity on the grill and with new recipes and new meat I wasn’t used to cooking.

-Being in love with the Portuguese gastronomy and seafood, I challenged myself to cook the best octopus ever.
+Having long loved Portuguese gastronomy and seafood, I challenged myself to cook the best octopus ever.
 Why Octopus?
-Because it’s easy to prepare, simple and has an amazing taste when well cooked.
-I decided to share this very simple recipe that will be unanimous, even with that skeptical guy in your group of friends, you know that one, the one saying he “does not like raw meat’’ without even tasting it.
+Because it’s easy to prepare and has an amazing taste when well cooked.
+I decided to share this very simple recipe that I’m confident will even impress the skeptical guy in your group of friends.
+You know that guy: the one who says he “doesn’t like raw meat’’ without even tasting it.

-Before plunging the octopus, make sure to remove the mouth between the tentacles and the head to only keep the good flesh.
-Then, dip the octopus three times in the broth, removing it for a few seconds in between.
+Dip the octopus three times in the broth, removing it for a few seconds in between.
 This step will prevent the octopus from having a rubbery taste.
 The goal is to get to the point just before boiling.
-You can then dive it into the broth for about 1 hour 15 minutes or until a knife penetrates the flesh.
+You can then put it into the broth for about an hour and 15 minutes, or until a knife can easily penetrate the flesh.

-As a side dish, take a skillet of cast iron or a griddle and put some apples, mangos and add some honey.
+As a side dish, take a cast iron skillet or a griddle and put some apples, mangos and add some honey.
 You can also make it as a flambé.

-PS : It is also possible that your skeptical friend will also be back for dinner next week.
+PS: Remember that skeptical friend?
+They’ll be back for dinner next week.

 2 L of water

 Generous serving of salt and pepper

 How to cook the BBQ octopus on the grill